ricardomm7/leaflink/docs/sprintC/us029/01.requirements-engineering/Readme.md

 **From the specifications document:**

->  To record the completion of a task, it is necessary to ensure that the task exists in both the Agenda and the To-Do List.
+>  To record the completion of a task (agendaEntry), it is necessary to ensure that the task exists in both the Agenda and the To-Do List.
-> The task should be marked as completed in both lists once the completion is recorded.
+> The task(agendaEntry) should be marked as completed once the completion is recorded.

 **From the client clarifications:**